 DALLAS — Today in Aviation, Spanish leisure carrier Spantax (BX) was founded in 1959.
 The airline was set up by ex-Iberia (IB) Pilot and Flight Attendant Rodolfo Bay Wright and his partner Marta Estades Sáez.

 Spantax was one of the first Spanish airlines to offer tourist charter flights between European and North American cities and renowned Spanish vacation locations, and it was largely viewed as a driving force in the development of 20th-century mass tourism in Spain.

 By 1978, the airline had become one of the largest charter airlines in Europe.
-In October, the airline received its first McDonnell Douglas DC-10, putting them to work on its extensive transatlantic charter operation, reaching as far as Los Angeles.
-It also allowed the airline to become the first in Spain to fly to Japan via the Polar route with a stop in Anchorage.
+In October, the airline received its first McDonnell Douglas DC-10, putting it to work on its extensive transatlantic charter operation, reaching as far as Los Angeles.
+It also allowed the airline to become the first in Spain to fly to Japan via the Polar Route with a stop in Anchorage.